kubedb/docs/docs/guides/redis/scaling/vertical-scaling/overview.md

 # Redis Vertical Scaling Overview

-This guide will give you an overview on how KubeDB Enterprise operator updates the resources(for example CPU and Memory etc.) of the `Redis` database.
+This guide will give you an overview on how KubeDB Ops Manager updates the resources(for example CPU and Memory etc.) of the `Redis` database.

 ## Before You Begin